ICA-EGAD/RiC-O/docs/Readme.md

 The **latest public release of Records in Contexts-Conceptual Model (RiC-CM)**, on which RiC-O is based, is RiC-CM v0.2 preview.
 It is available here: [https://www.ica.org/sites/default/files/ric-cm-0.2_preview.pdf](https://www.ica.org/sites/default/files/ric-cm-0.2_preview.pdf).

+A **new version of RiC-O, RiC-O v0.2, should be released in October or November 2020**, along with RiC-CM v0.2 full draft.